 On 1/23/2011 a friend of mine (Brandon) and I stood out in front of the Hillview United Methodist Church and passed out the following article to those who were entering and leaving the church service.
-The reason is because the Woman Pastor had written an article in a local newspaper (the Idaho Statesman) stating that God was "not a deity--a someone.
-Rather, God was the divine energy and presence that flowed through all existence . . . " This is New Age philosophy and not biblical truth.
+The reason is that the Woman Pastor had written an article in a local newspaper (the Idaho Statesman) stating that God was "not a deity--a someone.
+Rather, God was the divine energy and presence that flowed through all existence . . . " This is New Age philosophy and not Biblical truth.
 If she got something wrong that is so basic to Christianity concerning God, what other errors is she teaching?

 Are you being fed the truth?